 Technically it wasn't a space suit, but the air tight white fabric wrapped around Alise like one.
 It filtered oxygen from the environment around them, heated up with an internal element to keep frost from getting in her lungs.
 Kyle wore one of the suits as well, though it wasn't quite as bulky seeing it on him.
 Maybe that was a silly perception on Alise's part.

 Stretched out beneath them was a valley ten kilometers across.
-On the far south side, a series of low lying mountains rose up; probably extinct volcanoes.
+On the far north side, a series of low lying mountains rose up; probably extinct volcanoes.
 The only hint of their true nature was the black rocks sticking out of the snow near the conical tops.
 From where Alise crouched low, down through the valley and as far as the eye could see in all directions the land was bathed in perfectly white snow.
 Only the blackened mountain peaks revealed any other hint of color.

 "You're sure it's down there?" said Alise.

 Kyle nodded, and though she couldn't see his expression too well through his visor, she guessed he was squinting at the landscape north of them.
 Of course, nearly every direction forward was north in Antarctica.

 "Shouldn't there be an outline?"
 Alise pressed.
 "Some sort of disturbance in the snow?"